Sashin-Amichand/basketball-project/README.md

 -----------------------------------------------------------------------------------------------------------
 To edit/configure make sure to run the requirments.txt in a virtual env and then install it, or else it will install on your pc.

-Steps to creating virtual env in powershell:
+Steps to creating a virtual env in powershell:

 0. Install python
-1. Inside the basketball-project open a powershell prompt
+1. Inside the basketball-project folder you downloaded from this repo, open a powershell prompt
 2. python -m venv basketballproject
 3. basketballproject/Scripts/activate
 4. $env:FLASK_APP="indexFlask"